awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

 ### Access to Integrated Applications<a name="accessintegratedapps"></a>

-Steps within your contact flows may need credentials to access information in external applications and systems\.
+Steps within your flows may need credentials to access information in external applications and systems\.
 To provide credentials to access other AWS services in a secure way, use IAM roles\.
 An IAM role is an entity that has its own set of permissions, but that isn't a user or group\.
 Roles also don't have their own permanent set of credentials and are automatically rotated\.

-Credentials such as API keys should be stored outside of your contact flow application code, where they can be retrieved programmatically\.
+Credentials such as API keys should be stored outside of your flow application code, where they can be retrieved programmatically\.
 To accomplish this, you can use AWS Secrets Manager or an existing third\-party solution\.
 Secrets Manager enables you to replace hardcoded credentials in your code, including passwords, with an API call to Secrets Manager to retrieve the secret programmatically\.

 ## Detective controls<a name="detectivecontrols"></a>

 Logging and monitoring are important for the availability, reliability and, performance of contact center\.
-You should log relevant information from Amazon Connect contact flows to Amazon CloudWatch and build alerts and notifications based on the same\.
+You should log relevant information from Amazon Connect Flows to Amazon CloudWatch and build alerts and notifications based on the same\.

 You should define log retention requirements and lifecycle policies early on, and plan to move log files to cost\-efficient storage locations as soon as practical\.
 Amazon Connect public APIs log to AWS CloudTrail\.
 You should review and automate actions set up based on CloudTrail logs\.